mcpython4-coding/Documentation/mcpython/client/rendering/model/BoxModel.md

         function get_vertex_variant(self, rotation: tuple, position: tuple) -> list

-            implementation to get the vertex data for an rotated block
+            Implementation to get the vertex data for a rotated block
             :param rotation: the rotation to use
             :param position: the position of the vertex cube